 - Gaming and low-latency tasks: For gamers, the quick server-switching capability of Malus extension helps you locate gaming-optimized servers with minimal lag, especially when paired with a fast VPN protocol like WireGuard.

 Candid note: Every user’s needs are different.
 The key is to test a few configurations that align with your goals—whether it’s streaming, privacy, or speed—and stick with the setup that consistently meets those goals.
-Ubiquiti er-x vpn setup guide for OpenVPN, IPsec, and client VPN on EdgeRouter X
+Microsoft edge vpn extension

 Troubleshooting common issues